KaiNet-X/simple-network-library/README.md

 // accessed in the server
 delegate void ClientConnected(ConnectionInfo inf, ushort index)

-// Provides the path of the file and the connection info who recieved the file delegate void RecievedFile(string path, ConnectionInfo info)
+// Provides the file and the connection info who recieved the file delegate void RecievedFile(SimpleFile file, ConnectionInfo info)

 // Provides the latest object and the conenctioninfo for the client that recieved it public delegate void RecievedObject(object obj, ConnectionInfo info)